Skip to Content

 Use Energy-Efficient Christmas Lights

 The first Christmas Pete and I were in North Carolina, I had two strings of Christmas lights on our street-facing windows.
-My favorite part of the day was turning on the lights on the windows and our Christmas tree.
-I would leave them on until I was done working — at 3am.
+My favorite part of the day was turning on the lights in the windows and on our Christmas tree.
+I would leave them on until I was done working — at 3 am.

 When we got our electric bill in January, it was so high.
 I actually called our electric company because I thought someone was siphoning our electricity somehow.

 When I called, there was a recording that said there was heavy call volume.
-And then suggested that your electric bill may be higher if you had Christmas lights going.
+And then suggested that your energy use may be higher, which would impact your bill, if you had holiday lights going.
 I heard that and hung up.
 Yup, that was our issue.

 So, in order to save in December but still have a beautifully decorated home, purchase energy-efficient Christmas lights.
 And set them on a timer as well, so you don’t accidentally leave them on all night.